Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.

 Mama Mia Gallo AAS

 Late Italian pepper that yields big 7-inch long tapering fruit; very sweet and great for frying or fresh.
-80 days Not available in 2017.
+80 days.

 A sweet hybrid with a tangerine-orange hue.
 Used in salsas and salads.